 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
 It is crucial to notify your child's school when a phone number changes.

-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: television channels 56, 19, & 7.
-Radio stations KNUE & KWRD, automated call system, Facebook page, and district's automated phone system.
+State law requires parents to update contact information within two weeks after the date the information changes.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: